Botanical Name: Catharanthus roseus

 Plenty of sunshine will make periwinkle flower from summer through fall.

 This Madagascar native is related to the Vinca species, known for its true-blue flowers.
 There is a resemblance, but this tropical relative has a beauty all its own.
-This shrubby plant has upright stems densely covered with shiny, dark-green oval leaves.
-The leaves feature prominent light-green midribs.
+This shrubby plant has upright stems densely covered with shiny, dark-green oval leaves, which feature prominent light-green midribs.

 Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough light.
 Flowers are typically pink with a deep-pink throat.
 You may also find them in white or pale lavender.